AugurProject/augur/README.md

 ### Configuration

 By default, Augur Node is configured to connect to a locally-running Ethereum node at http://localhost:8545 and ws://localhost:8546.
-To connect to a hosted Ethereum node is by setting the ENDPOINT_HTTP and ENDPOINT_WS environment variables, as follows:
+To connect to a hosted Ethereum node, set the ENDPOINT_HTTP and ENDPOINT_WS environment variables, as follows:

     $ export ENDPOINT_HTTP=https://rinkeby.ethereum.nodes.augur.net
     $ export ENDPOINT_WS=wss://websocket-rinkeby.ethereum.nodes.augur.net